Terms of Reference

 Professor Angela Cameron

-4. The nominations are considered by a selection committee composed of three people (either law teachers or members of the judiciary) appointed by the president of CALT, Derek McKee.
+4. The nominations are considered by a selection committee composed of three people (either law teachers or members of the judiciary) appointed by the president of CALT, Angela Cameron.
 The committee chair is a member of the CALT executive.
 The president does not have a vote in the selection process.

 5. The selection committee assesses the candidates on the following criteria: quality of and innovation in teaching and learning; and quality and impact of legal scholarship.